 We all come here for different reasons.
 Some of us come for the job opportunities, or to support our partners in their careers.
 Some come to have children, some to travel the world, and some to save money.
 Whatever the reason, we are in a city of ex-pats.
 We are away from the comforts of home, the people we know, the places that are familiar to us.
 Everyone has different ways of dealing with this situation.
 I decided I would write.

 You may ask, why bother?
 It’s true that there are plenty of blogs out there about Dubai.
 They seem to cover everything the city has to offer.
 Well, almost everything.
-If you want information on 5 star hotels, brunches, lunches, designer clothes, expensive beauty goods, fast cars and how to keep your kids sane in the city, you’re in luck.
+If you want information on five star hotels, brunches, lunches, designer clothes, expensive beauty goods, fast cars and how to keep your kids sane in the city, you’re in luck.
 But there aren’t too many blogs run by the everyday person, focusing on the interesting things to do and see around Dubai, and occasionally, elsewhere throughout the world.
 The majority of blogs are about the Dubai high life.
 I want to write about the real life that most western ex-pats are living in Dubai.

 And most importantly, I want to focus on things we can afford.
 Dubai is expensive.
 You can live the high life, but it will burn you out pretty quick.
 We’ve all heard the tales of ex-pats leaving the keys in their Ferrari’s and abandoning them at the airport.
 No one wants a repeat of that.

 I think the key to enjoying your time in Dubai is to accept the inevitable ‘nuances’ of living here, but also seeking those interesting places to visit, or things to see.
 It’s about finding things to enjoy out of the heat in the summer, about making the most of the outdoors in the winter, and its about exploring the world outside of Dubai when you get the opportunity to.
 I hope that this blog helps someone – anyone – get more out of their time in Dubai.